Sandra Chambers: Career

 Chambers moved to Italy in 1992 and her voice has been used in many Italian Electronic dance music productions, mainly Eurodance.
 In the 2000s Chambers has been frequently used by Italian producers Alle and Benny Benassi who she first met when she did the vocals for a track by the Italian dance act J.K., that the Benassis produced.
-She also toured with Italian singer Giorgia.
+She later collaborated with them on the KMC project “Get Better”, which reached the Top 30 of the Billboard Dance Club Songs chart in the US and remained on the chart for 11 weeks.